SebNielsen/JSExcercisesPeriod2/readme.md

 This kind of testing is similar to the use of POSTMAN where you can test the request and response.
 That means you cannot make an assert.

-##8.Explain, using relevant examples, about testing JavaScript code, relevant packages (Mocha etc.) and how to test asynchronous code
+###8.
+Explain, using relevant examples, about testing JavaScript code, relevant packages (Mocha etc.) and how to test asynchronous code

 To test JavaScript code, we can install and use the test librabry "Mocha".
 In Mocha we use an describe block, which corresponds to a test suite where we can place all our test.
 The describe block takes two